wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 The general filtration mode setting is represented as **Set filtration mode** [default](../user-guides/rules/rules.md#default-rules) rule in the **Rules** section.
 Note that local rules created in this section have higher priority.

-### Setting up specific filtration rules in Wallarm Console
+### Setting up endpoint-targeted filtration rules in Wallarm Console

 You can set filtration mode for specific branches, endpoints and relying on other conditions.
 Such rules can be created from different sections of Wallarm Console and will be stored in the **Rules** section.
 They have higher priority than the [general filtration rule set in Wallarm Console](#setting-up-general-filtration-rule-in-wallarm-console).